-GÖRG is one of Germany’s leading independent business law firms with 270 lawyers at fiver offices in Berlin, Cologne, Frankfurt am Main, Hamburg and Munich, GÖRG advises on the core areas of business law.
+GÖRG is one of Germany’s leading business law firms.
+As an independent law firm with more than 270 lawyers at five offices in Berlin, Cologne, Frankfurt am Main, Hamburg and Munich, GÖRG advises on all core areas of business law.
 GÖRG has a leading reputation in restructuring and insolvency and is top ranked in corporate, real estate, banking and finance as well as in procurement law.
-Clients include renowned companies both in Germany and abroad, as well as the public sector.
+Clients include renowned companies both in Germany and abroad as well as the public sector.
 GÖRG has a wealth of experience, particularly in advising banks and financial service providers, real estate and energy companies.

 Intex is the leading one-stop provider of cashflow models and analytics for the global structured finance industry.
 Intex has accurately modeled and maintains over 30,000 RMBS, ABS, CMBS and CLO deals issued in the US, Europe, China, Australia, Japan and elsewhere, representing close to 100% coverage across all these asset sectors and regions.
 Intex is relied upon by many hundreds of arrangers, investors, issuers and other major market participants who see an advantage in the completeness, accuracy and timeliness of Intex’s models and updates in support of trading, portfolio management and risk management applications.
 Intex’s applications include INTEXcalc for single-security and portfolio analysis and cashflow stress-testing, the INTEX Subroutine API for system builders, and INTEX DealMaker for structuring new deals.
 Intex is an independent, objective and privately-held company with offices in Massachusetts, London and Shanghai.
 Visit our website at www.intex.com